 Based from my experience, I usually wake up feeling refreshed the next day when I drink a decaffeinated green tea at least 6 hours before I go to sleep.
 You can discuss this with your doctor if you can add green tea to your diet or if you might have allergic reactions to it.

 According to the National Center for Complementary and Integrative Health, chamomile is one of the oldest known herb containing medicinal properties used to treat certain health conditions such as insomnia and anxiety.

 There are two kinds of chamomile: the German Chamomile and Roman Chamomile.
 Aside from its herbal tea form, chamomile is also used extensively as essential oils in aromatherapy and skin care products.

 Another popular tea thought to have calming properties is lavender tea.
 It is a flowering shrub that grow mostly in the United States, Australia and Southern Europe.
 It is widely used on a variety of application–from teas to fragrance and cosmetics.

 A study suggests that a whiff of its aroma helps slows down the nervous system, promotes relaxation and improves slow-wave sleep quality.
-Despite the fact that there is no real evidence to confirm its sedative effect, lavender is still loved by people worldwide as their favorite bedtime tea.
+Despite that there is no real evidence to confirm its sedative effect, lavender is still loved by people worldwide as their favorite bedtime tea.

-Peppermint is often linked with providing medicinal therapy for those with nausea, inflammation and digestive problems.
+Peppermint may provide medicinal therapy for those with nausea, inflammation and digestive problems.
 But did you know that peppermint contains energy boosters to combat stress and exhaustion?
 The sharp, cool effect of menthol in peppermint appeal to people because it soothes and cools down the body.

-Its sedative and anti-inflammatory nature is widely known to lower blood pressure and alleviate mental stress, which helps the body to unwind and relax.
-It is considered as carminative which means an agent intended to prevent and expels flatulence (gas in the gastrointestinal tract or simply fart).
+Its sedative and anti-inflammatory nature can lower blood pressure and alleviate mental stress.
+This what helps the body to unwind and relax.
+It’s considered as carminative; it means it’s an agent that may prevent and expel flatulence (gas in the gastrointestinal tract or simply fart).

 While it is a powerful tea that brings a variety of health benefits, there may be some side effects as menthol can trigger allergies in some people.
 So again, it’s best to consult your doctor to be sure.
 Otherwise, get brewing and enjoy it hot or cold!